With days starting to shorten and the end of summer in sight, now is the time to start feeding our feathered friends again.

 Our High Energy No Mess wild bird seed mix and the All-Seasons Garden Mix contain all of these essential ingredients.
 They can be placed on a bird table or used to fill bird feeders and provide all the nutrition that birds need during the build-up to the winter season.

 Our Robin Mix and Songbird Mix contains mealworms, a high protein food that insect-eating wild birds absolutely love!
-This mix also includes peanuts, wheat flakes and suet covered oats, making up a healthy and balanced diet for your feathered friends.
+This mix also includes peanuts, wheat flakes and suet covered oats, making up a healthy and balanced diet for your feathered friends, and will be sure to make your garden bird's heart sing!

 Fat Balls, also known as suet balls, are an essential feed for garden birds as the weather gets colder.
 Crumble the fat balls onto a bird table or place them inside a Fat Ball Jail to allow for easy and clean access to them.